-- (1) Have at least one (1) qualified person that has certificates appropriate for the work performed. - (2) Keep premises open and services available during appropriate business hours as recorded with the ODA.

-(3) Meet all requirements of the Uniform Fire Code.
+- (1) Have at least one (1) qualified person that has certificates appropriate for the work performed. - (2) Keep premises open and services available to meet market demand. - (3) Meet all requirements of the Uniform Fire Code.

 6.10 Specialized Flying Services